 Just like their first distillery, this evolutionary successor model was developed specifically for Monkey 47 Gin, taking qualitative and empirical parameters into account.
-The size of the still was downsized from 150 litres to 100 litres in order to further optimise the surface ratio of copper to macerate.
+The size of the still was downsized from 150 litres to 100 litres in order to further optimise the surface ratio of copper to liquid.
 They have continued to apply the combination of macerating some of the botanicals along with vapour infusing others, although they do this now in a slightly different way.
-By re-positioning the steam baskets and developing a completely new distillation apparatus, they can, in particular, isolate just the right amounts of rather volatile aromas, bringing them individually to the fore and carefully combine them to produce the perfect blend.
+By re-positioning the steam baskets and developing a completely new distillation apparatus, they can, in particular, isolate just the right amounts of rather volatile aromas, bringing them individually to the fore and carefully combining them to produce the perfect blend.

 On the nose, there are numerous aromas and this fact alone makes Monkey 47 a great gin to keep returning to, as depending on your mood it’s easy to find a new facet that you may have previously overlooked.
-There are prevalent aromas of lime, fleshy berries and a woody forest floor spruce-like undertone that give the gin both levity and depth.
+There are prevalent aromas of lime, fleshy berries and a woody forest floor undertone that give the gin both levity and depth.
 It’s very evocative.

 Monkey 47 Distiller’s Cut 2015 has aroma of fennel (it’s actually the spignel but for those who haven’t come across it think of a caraway / fennel crossover) & rich cranberry.
 Woody pine forest tones underpin the red fruit and spignel top notes.
 There’s a full body with deep rich tones that mushroom on the palate into a huge flavour explosion.
 There’s an elegant zing of sharp citrus that cuts back the spignel leaving a spiced nip on the finish with a long red berry and herbal finish.
 It’s a big gin in that the flavour profile is LOUD, much more intense than their regular offering.
-The journey and balance of botanicals is subtle but much like an orchestra where each instrument plays its part – the overall effect is a cacophony of sensations.
+The journey and balance of botanicals is subtle but much like an orchestra where each instrument plays its part, the overall effect is a cacophony of sensations.
 If Monkey 47 has the small monkey Max depicted on the label, then this would need King Kong by way of comparison.

 We feel it’s at its best in a dry Martini (4 to 1).
 It is also worth noting that due to the unfiltered, concentrated nature of the gin, it louches in a G&T so if that is happening for you – don’t fret, that’s normal, just enjoy it!

-While this article has been updated along the years since we initially wrote about Monkey 47 Gin (in order to keep it up to date and accurate), requests for more information about their gin and those seeking to buy bottles from our shop has been the most frequent item in our inbox over the past 4 years.
+While this article has been updated along the years since we initially wrote about Monkey 47 Gin (in order to keep it up to date and accurate), requests for more information about their gin and those seeking to buy bottles from our shop has been the most frequent item in our inbox over the past four years.
 Cult status is not something we would bestow upon just any gin, but the simple volume of inquiries and excitement around it make it apt of the description.

-Crucially however, not once has anyone disagreed with its cult status and impeccable flavour.
 Don’t just try it when you come across it, seek it out as if you haven’t tasted it yet, you’re definitely missing out.